Sáttítla

 Life sustaining

-Nestled within the Shasta-Trinity, Klamath, and Modoc National Forests of northeastern California, Sáttítla, commonly known as the Medicine Lake Highlands, are a culturally significant, geologically unique, water rich, and life sustaining region in need of greater protections.
+Nestled within the Shasta-Trinity, Klamath, and Modoc National Forests of northeastern California, the Sáttítla Highlands, an area surrounding Medicine Lake, are a culturally significant, geologically unique, water rich, and life sustaining region that have long needed greater protections.

 For thousands of years the forested lands and clear blue water have been sacred to numerous Tribes including the Pit River, Modoc, Shasta, Karuk, and Wintu.
 Sáttítla is a spiritual center for the Pit River and Modoc Tribes, who continue to use the area for religious activities, ceremonies, and gatherings.

-Permanently protecting these sacred lands and waters will not only honor the Pit River Tribe’s long standing efforts, but also will ensure that future generations are able to practice time-honored traditions on unspoiled lands.
+Permanently protecting these sacred lands and waters not only honored the Pit River Tribe’s long standing efforts, but also ensured that future generations are able to practice time-honored traditions on unspoiled lands.

 Sáttítla could rightfully be called the headwaters of the state for its role in providing pure water to millions of residents, to wildlife, as well as serving agricultural needs downstream.